 - 1. Reference Assistance: Professional staff is available for assisting students in their research endeavors. - 2.
 Library Orientation: Group library orientation can be arranged for students upon request. - 3.
-Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor.

-- 4. Interlibrary Loan: This service is provided for students, faculty, and staff to supplement research needs.
-Inquire at the Reference Department for details. - Media Services: Media staff will have audiovisual equipment needed for classroom usage delivered to sites on campus.
+Bibliographic Instruction: Specific instruction in the use of library collections and reference tools is available for students upon request of the instructor. - 4.
+Interlibrary Loan: This service is provided for students, faculty, and staff to supplement research needs.
+Inquire at the Reference Department for details. - 5.
+Media Services: Media staff will have audiovisual equipment needed for classroom usage delivered to sites on campus.
 At least a 24-hour notice is required.
 Videos and DVDs may be reserved one week in advance of the expected need.
 The Library Media Room (Room 002) is also available, on a first-come, first-served basis, for classes or events. - 6.
 Reserve Materials: Collateral course reading materials placed on reserve by faculty are maintained at the Circulation Desk. - 7.
 Photocopying facilities for printed materials and micro materials are available in the library.
 A color copier is located on the first floor.
 Users are reminded to observe the restrictions placed on photocopying by the U.S. copyright law.
 The law and interpretive documents are available at the Circulation Desk. - 8.
-Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty research. - 9.
-Students located at off-campus sites have access to Farley Library services online 24/7 at www.wilkes.edu/library.
-Services include digital library holdings and communication with Librarians and support personnel.
-Students may also use ILLiad, the Inter-Library Loan system, to obtain periodical articles not available at Farley Library.
-For students at our Mesa, AZ location, books and other materials can be inter-library loaned through the Mesa Public Library.
+Online searching of auxiliary databases is available by appointment through the Reference Department to support faculty research.